Heading Elements h1 - h6

 </html>

-As per Search Engine Rules, it is compulsory to define at least one h1 and h2 in a webpage.
+As per SEO guidelines, it is compulsory to define at least one <h1> and subsequent headings like <h2> on a webpage to structure your content.